spriyansh/PCAdash/README.md

 </p>

 <p align="justify" style="text-indent: 20px;">
-`PCAdash` is deployed on [shinyapps.io](https://www.shinyapps.io/) and AWS-EC2.
+`PCAdash` is deployed on [shinyapps.io](https://www.shinyapps.io/).
 Additionally, it is integrated with GitHub Actions for CI/CD, enabling automatic deployment on [shinyapps.io](https://www.shinyapps.io/) whenever a new commit is pushed to the `main` branch.
 The app also utilizes the R-CMD-Check workflow to ensure it is free from errors and warnings.
 Finally, the app is packaged within an R package named `PCAdash`.
 </p>

 ---